-Even when considering more contemporary applications, processes like ring modulation (RM), amplitude modulation (AM), or distortion often generate aliasing artifacts unless proper oversampling is applied.
+unless proper oversampling is applied.
 These artifacts occur because PCM, while universally suitable for reproducing recorded sound, is not inherently versatile as a medium for generating new sounds.
-As Puckette has argued, alternative representations, such as collections of linear segments or physical modeling synthesis, offer other possibilities [22].
+As Puckette has argued, alternative representations, such as collections of linear segments or physical modeling synthesis, present other possibilities [22].
 Therefore, PCM is not a completely universal tool for creating sound.

-3. WHAT DOES THE UNIT GENERATOR HIDE?
+2. WHAT DOES THE UNIT GENERATOR HIDE?

-Beginning with version III, MUSIC took the form of an acoustic compiler (block diagram compiler) that processes two input sources: a score language, which represents a list of time-varying parameters, and an orchestra language, which describes the connections between Unit Generators such as oscillators and filters.
-In this paper, the term "Unit Generator" refers to a signal processing module whose implementation is either not open or written in a language different from the one used by the user.
+Starting with version III, MUSIC adopted the form of an acoustic compiler (or block diagram compiler) that takes two types of input: a score language, which represents a list of time-varying parameters, and an orchestra language, which describes the connections between Unit Generators such as oscillators and filters.
+In this paper, the term "Unit Generator" means a signal processing module used by the user, where the internal implementation is either not open or implemented in a language different from the one used by the user.

-The MUSIC family, in the context of computer music research, achieved success for performing sound synthesis based on PCM but this success came with the establishment of a division of labor between professional musicians and computer engineers through the development of domain-specific languages.
-Mathews explained that he developed a compiler for MUSIC III in response to requests from many composers for additional features in MUSIC II, such as envelopes and vibrato, while also ensuring that the program would not be restricted to a specialized form of musical expression (Max V. Mathews 2007, 13:10-17:50).
+Beyond performing sound synthesis based on PCM, one of the defining features of the MUSIC family in the context of computer music research was the establishment of a division of labor between professional musicians and computer engineers through the development of domain-specific languages.
+Mathews explained that he developed a compiler for MUSIC III in response to requests for additional features such as envelopes and vibrato, while also ensuring that the program would not be fixed in a static form [23, 13:10-17:50].
 He repeatedly stated that his role was that of a scientist rather than a musician: